Popular media streaming app ‘AllCast’ will make it easy to mirror your Android screen on your PC in its next update.

-The necessary upgrade should arrive in the Android AllCast app soon, so grab the free version now and keep an eye out for an update.
+The necessary upgrade should arrive in the main stable Android AllCast app soon, but you can grab a free beta version of ‘Mirror’ from the link below.

 For any of AllCast’s ‘Chrome’ features to work you need to use the AllCast Receiver App.
 This is available for free on the Chrome Web Store.